 Literature and Crisis|

-This seminar focuses on the following question: How do writers in 20th-century France address historical crisis in their works?
-We investigate the various ways in which writing deals with war and its aftermath, with immigration and women's issues, and, more recently, with the AIDS crisis.
-Denial, indifference, violence, and political commitment are among the possible responses.
+Literature and Crisis focuses on the following question: How did writers in 20th-century France address historical crises in their works?
+We investigate the various ways in which writing dealt with war and its aftermath, immigration, women's issues, and the AIDS crisis.
+Denial, indifference, violence, and political commitment were among the possible responses.

 ||Gen Ed Area Dept:

 ||Fulfills a Major Requirement for: (ARHA)(CGST-MN)(COL)(FRST-MN)(FRST)(RMST)

 Philippe Besson.
 EN L'ABSENCE DES HOMMES